GiacomoManzoli/OmnisPrometheus/README.md

 http://127.0.0.1:37255/ultra?OmnisClass=metrics&OmnisLibrary=prometheus
 ```

-To query it from Prometheys, add to the prometheus.yml
+To query it from Prometheus, add to the prometheus.yml

 ```
   - job_name: omnis_2